NOTICE TO CONSUMERS OF THE

 In keeping with National Primary Drinking Water Regulations, we are obliged to inform you that we may be in violation of state regulations because drinking water being served to consumers at the Town of Berryville water system did not comply with the Primary Maximum Contaminant Level for Haloacetic Acids.

 We routinely monitor for the presence of drinking water contaminants.
-Testing results we received from the four quarterly compliance periods during the 2022 calendar year show that our system exceeded the standard, or maximum contaminant level (MCL), for Haloacetic Acids.
-The standard for Haloacetic Acids is 0.060 mg/L. The average level of Haloacetic Acids first quarter 2022 through fourth quarter 2022 was 0.061 mg/L.
+Testing results that we received in August 2023 show that our system exceeded the standard, or maximum contaminant level (MCL), for Haloacetic Acids.
+The standard for Haloacetic Acids is 0.060 mg/L. The average level of Haloacetic Acids over the four-quarter period ending with the third quarter of 2023 was 0.067 mg/L and 0.065 mg/L at monitoring locations on Dunlap Drive and McNeil Drive, respectively.

 You do not need to use an alternative (e.g., bottled) water supply.
 However, if you have specific health concerns, consult your doctor.
 This is not an immediate risk.
 If it had been, you would have been notified immediately.